-The best tactical pants that I have bought are the 5.11 Stryke Pants with Flex-Tac.
+The best tactical pants for everyday wear that I have bought are the 5.11 Stryke Pants with Flex-Tac.
 I have bought several other tactical pants from other makers like Condor, Prepper, and Blackhawk and none of them are as well made as the 5.11 Stryke pants nor do the others fit as well.
+I wear the 5.11 Stryke pants almost everyday for work.

 These are my black 5.11 Tactical Stryke Pants.
 The are the best tactical pants i have owned.
 If you hold anotehr brand of tactical pants in one hand and the 5.11 Stryke pants in the other, you will immediately know which are the better tactical pants.
 The 5.11 Tactical Stryke pants are much heavier.